Dessia-tech/volmdlr/doc/source/usage.rst

 a Tore (ToroidalFace3D) and more (BSpline, ConicalFace, SphericalFace WIP).
 Please refers to :ref:`primitives-label` in 3D advanced primitives to know how it works.

-To show the final result, we use Babylon.
+To show the final result, we use Babylonjs.

 VolumeModel
 -----------